 – A level is very helpful to adjust your artwork, camera, and tripod.

-– Set up your camera so that it is straight-on, square with your work, and centered (the center of the viewfinder should hit the center of your work).
+– Set up your camera so that it is straight-on, square with your work, and centred (the centre of the viewfinder should hit the centre of your work).

 – Shoot any work with space surrounding the piece, and later crop your image to leave only a bit of space surrounding the work.
 This helps to give a sense of the object-ness of the work, even when shot straight-on.